edison23/raw-viewer/README.md

 ### Resources

-Under the key ``sources`` is a list of wordnets that are to be displayed in the interface for user to search words in.
+Under the key ``sources`` is a list of wordnets that are to be displayed in the interface for a user to search words in.
 Each item has two parts, first is a name which is to be displayed, second is a URL string which is understood by the API.

 	"sources":
 		[